 Pooled data from controlled studies suggest a dose-response for both HbA1c and one-hour postprandial plasma glucose throughout the recommended dosage range.
 However, no single study has examined the effect on glycemic control of titrating patients' doses upwards within the same study.
 If no further reduction in postprandial glucose or glycosylated hemoglobin levels is observed with titration to 100 mg 3 times daily, consideration should be given to lowering the dose.
 Once an effective and tolerated dosage is established, it should be maintained.

 The maximum recommended dosage of GLYSET is 100 mg 3 times daily.
 In one clinical trial, 200 mg 3 times daily gave additional improved glycemic control but increased the incidence of the gastrointestinal symptoms described above.

 Patients Receiving Sulfonylureas

 Sulfonylurea agents may cause hypoglycemia.
 There was no increased incidence of hypoglycemia in patients who took GLYSET in combination with sulfonylurea agents compared to the incidence of hypoglycemia in patients receiving sulfonylureas alone in any clinical trial.
 However, GLYSET given in combination with a sulfonylurea will cause a further lowering of blood glucose and may increase the risk of hypoglycemia due to the additive effects of the two agents.
-If hypoglycemia occurs, appropriate adjustments in the dosage of these agents should be made.
+If hypoglycemia occurs, appropriate adjustments in the dosage of these agents should be made (see PRECAUTIONS).